pan-efs/human-pose-estimation-ETL/README.md

 - -t, Give a name for the table into the database which has been created using the above flag.
 ```

-Example, `root$ bash config.sh -u myusername -p mypassword -d mydatabase -t mytable`, where `root` is the path to the repo in your local filesystem.
+For example, `root$ bash config.sh -u myusername -p mypassword -d mydatabase -t mytable`, where `root` is the path to the repo in your local filesystem.

 After configuration three new files (db_config.ini, POSTGRES_USER.txt & POSTGRES_PASSWORD.txt) will appear in your filesystem.
 It's recommended to keep secret those files due to sensitive information.